 Being open with your providers also means that you can devote your energy to coping with your diagnosis, treatment and self-care.
 A sensitive health care team allows you to utilize the full spectrum of support that is available to you.

 CancerCare offers supportive services that celebrate LGBTQ+ identities and relationships.
 These are free of charge for anyone affected by cancer.
-Case management and support groups are available throughout the country.
+Resource navigation and support groups are available throughout the country.
 Counseling is available in New York and New Jersey.

 Edited by Rachel Barnhart, LMSW